CSIRO's organisational structure

 We are also an active participant in Cooperative Research Centres (CRCs) and Centres of Excellence.

-We remain the single largest participant in the Cooperative Research Centre (CRC) program with involvement in 22 of the current 48 CRCs.
+We remain the single largest participant in the Cooperative Research Centre (CRC) program with involvement in 20 of the active CRCs.

 Find out more about Cooperative Research Centres.